 What is a Venous Ultrasound?

-A Venous Ultrasound is a non-invasive examination that uses sound waves to produce images of the veins in the body that help diagnose and treat various medical conditions.
+A Venous Ultrasound is a non-invasive examination that uses sound waves to produce images of the veins in the body to help diagnose and treat various medical conditions.

 It is commonly performed to search for blood clots in the legs, a condition referred to as Deep Venous Thrombosis (DVT).
-When clots break they can travel to the lungs, heart or brain.
-These patients have an increased risk of stroke, heart attack, and pulmonary embolism.
+When clots break, they can travel to the lungs, heart or brain.
+This increases the risk of stroke, heart attack and pulmonary embolism.

 It may also be performed to:

 Identify damaged veins or abnormal blood flow through them.

 Aid in the placement of a catheter during treatment.